HCPSS/school-messenger-help/_posts/2014-02-17-customizing-recipients.markdown

 Sending messages to your school community doesn't always involve sending to everyone that signed up.
 Sometimes, you'll want to target a specific grade-level, bus number, or a custom list of students.

 You can build lists outside of messages, or create the list right before sending out a message.

+When building lists using custom rules or quick pick, the student data feeds from Aspen and is always fresh.
+Changes in the data will be reflected in the lists from year to year.

+There's also a way to build recipient lists using CSV files [if you're familiar with them.](/school-messenger-help/2014/02/17/exporting-emails.html)

 ## Creating a list before sending out a message